 Many disabled workers have friends and relatives who give them advice about how to win–and lose–Social Security Disability benefits.
 While these friends and relatives are trying to help, they often have misinformation that convinces someone not to file for benefits.
 Often, that is a tragic error, because there are many things you can do, if you are disabled, that will not in themselves cause you to lose your case.

-For instance, you can actually attempt to return to work-if you can’t handle the work in under three months, you are still entitled to benefits.
+For instance, you can actually attempt to return to work and if you can’t handle the work in under three months, you are still entitled to benefits.
 Trying to get whatever enjoyment you can from life, despite your pain and limitations, will not keep you from getting benefits.
 You can spend time with your family and friends, you can take a small trip from time to time, or go to the movies or a concert.
 Doing light housework or exercise will not hurt your case.
 If you are religious, taking comfort by going to church will not hurt your case.
 In addition, you are not required to stay with your doctor if you become unhappy with his or her treatment.

 Just because you are disabled from work does not mean that you are housebound 24/7.
 It is important that when your friends and family give you advice about Social Security Disability, you check that advice with an experienced attorney.